List of Santana live performances (1960s–1970s): Borboletta Tour (1974–1975)

 The Borboletta Tour was the sixth concert tour by American rock band Santana in 1974 and 1975 in support of their album Borboletta.

 History

 After a performance in Honolulu, Hawaii, Santana toured Japan in November–December 1974.
 After the conclusion of the Japanese tour, the group performed extensively in North America from March to September 1975 with Eric Clapton and his band.
 Then, the band toured with Earth, Wind & Fire in Europe.
-The European tour is notable as the group played two shows in Yugoslavia on October 4 and 5, 1975, their first performances behind the Iron Curtain.

 The singer of the opening act for the show at the Beacon Theatre in New York City on April 11, 1975, Alex Ligertwood of Tone, influenced Carlos Santana to enroll him into Santana in 1979 because he was enamored by his performance.